spkane/vault-local-dev/README.md

   * If you see `* Vault is already initialized` then you have done this already.
   * Take a note of these!
 If you lose, you will need to start again.
 * Run `vault operator unseal` three times in a row, giving Vault a different one of the 5 unseal keys.
-  * The output will container a line that starts with `Unseal Progress`.
+  * The output will contain a line that starts with `Unseal Progress`.
 You want this line to completely go away and for the line `Sealed` to read `false`.
 * After vault is unsealed, run `vault login` with the Initial Root Token that you got after running `vault operator init` earlier.

 ### Backup & Restore